michaelos02/PDFemailerV1/README.md

-That's a smart move!
-A good README is essential for any GitHub repo.
-It helps others (and your future self!) understand what the project is, how to use it, and how to contribute.

-Based on all the features we've implemented, here's an updated `README.md` that's clear, comprehensive, and engaging:

----

 # Personalized Email Sender for Google Sheets

 This Google Apps Script project transforms your Google Sheet into a powerful personalized email sending tool, complete with dynamic field merging, attachment capabilities, and robust status tracking.
 It's designed to make sending personalized emails to a list of recipients as easy and reliable as possible.